paulkarpenko/us-code-ui/uscode/title-06-domestic-security/chapter-001-homeland-security-organization.md

 **(c) Authorization of appropriations**

-(1) **In general** — There are authorized to be appropriated such sums as may be necessary to establish and maintain the facility established under subsection (a) of this section.
+(1) **In general** — There are authorized to be appropriated such sums as may be necessary to establish and maintain the facility established under subsection (a).

 (2) **Availability of funds** — Any amounts appropriated pursuant to paragraph (1) shall remain available until expended.